Skip to main content

 Who uses it

-Form I-956 is intended for applicants seeking designation as a regional center under the EB-5 Immigrant Investor Program, as well as for those requesting amendments to an approved regional center.
-This application is crucial for investors looking to facilitate the pooling of investments to promote economic growth in specific geographic areas.
-Applicants must ensure compliance with all EB-5 program requirements and submit the necessary documentation, including evidence of the regional center's policies and procedures.
+Form I-956 is used by applicants seeking designation as a regional center under INA section 203(b)(5)(E) or requesting an amendment to an approved regional center.
+This form facilitates pooling investments from investors to promote economic growth in specific geographic areas.
+Applicants must ensure that they submit all evidence and supporting documents as listed in the form instructions.

 When it is used